echeran/smile-of-murugan/webbook/chapter14.md

-While the early *cittar* are full of confidence and self-respect, Paṭṭiṉattār and his disciple, the poet Pattirakiriyar (Bhadragiri, who composed the heart-rending *Moaning cry of true wisdom*, *Meyňňāṉappulampal*) show a kind of spiritual frustration, a passionate longing for peace, even in death, for deliverance, for liberation.
+While the early *cittar* are full of confidence and self-respect, Paṭṭiṉattār and his disciple, the poet Pattirakiriyar (Bhadragiri, who composed the heart-rending *Moaning cry of true wisdom*, *Meyññāṉappulampal*) show a kind of spiritual frustration, a passionate longing for peace, even in death, for deliverance, for liberation.
 Their songs are pathetic outcries ending with passionate wails; personal God returns, not to the extent we know in classical